What is hire and reward insurance?

 - Comprehensive – third party, fire and theft costs, plus repairs or replacement for your vehicle, even if you caused the incident.

-In terms of the vehicles covered by hire and reward, or courier insurance, it’s quite flexible:
+In terms of the vehicles covered by hire and reward cover, it’s pretty flexible:

 - Taxis & minicabs